 Parke Davis laboratories patented ketamine for use on both humans and animals in 1966.
 It became available by prescription by 1969, taking the form of Ketamine Hydrochloride sold under the name Ketalar.
 The FDA approved it for human use in 1970 and was administered to soldiers as field anesthetic during the Vietnam War.

 As ketamine’s therapeutic use grew in popularity through the mid-1970s, so did its use as a recreational drug.
 In Argentina, both legally and illegally, they began using it in regression therapy, New Age spiritualism and mind exploration.
 More experimental uses for ketamine surfaced and expanded all throughout the 1970s and the 1980s.
 It became available in capsule form, powder, crystals, tablets, liquids and other solutions for injection in the streets.
 Soon, other ingredients were added to the drug, resulting to unpredictable effects.
-A perfect example will be MDMA (ecstasy), a popular club drug that started coming out in the mid-1980s.
+A perfect example is MDMA (ecstasy), a popular club drug that started coming out in the mid-1980s.
 Ketamine is also often passed-off as ecstasy even though the effects are not the same.
 Ketamine’s anesthetic properties caused slurred speech and paralysis-like effects making it nearly impossible to move, which is why ketamine is also known as a date-rape drug.

 In 1981, the DEA filed for ketamine to be put under Schedule III of the Controlled Substances Act but it was found that the history of abuse was at the time insufficient.
 It was first put down under the DEA’s emerging drug list in 1995, and finally in 1999 it was entered under Schedule III of the CSA.